 Helping a loved one through heroin withdrawal isn’t going to be easy.
 Whether it’s a friend, husband, wife, brother, sister, boyfriend, girlfriend, mother, or father, you need to prepare yourself to really walk this road with them.
-And there are quite a few things you can do to prepare yourself to really be a support for them when the shit gets real.

 1. Prepare Yourself